Paramahansa Yogananda

 Books & Media

-Journey to Self-Realization - Collected Talks and Essays.
-Volume 3 (Collected Talks and Essays)
+Journey to Self-Realization: Collected Talks and Essays - Volume 3 (Self-Realization Fellowship)

 (Hardcover)